28 Unique Things to Do in the West Midlands

 #12.
 Jaguar Land Rover Experience

-The Jaguar Land Rover Experience is one of the top thrill-seeking adventure activities you can enjoy in the West Midlands for adults and one of the best things to do in Solihull.
+The Jaguar Land Rover Experience is one of the top thrill-seeking adventure activities adults can enjoy and one of the best things to do in Solihull.

 Prepare for an unforgettable adventure that will leave you with a newfound appreciation for the power and performance of Jaguar Land Rover vehicles.